JonasDeipenbrock/e3_parcour_robot/docu/dayByDay.md

 Bridge Crossing => different exits depending if we bump the walls or perfectly hit the exit Exit codes => codes for subroutines to easily share the exit condition Line following => reimplemented with better setup for easier subroutine switching

+# 17.01.2022
+Rewrote FindAndPush with Conditions
+More technical issues with the bricks
+Increased Speed on Bridge Crossing
+Improved End detection of Bridge Crossing
+Improved Line Following